Runtime services

 Standalone

-Combines the repository and node core services into a single instance.
+Combines the repository and worker core services into a single instance.

 Configuration properties